rapidez/docs/src/5.x/configuration.md

 ## Robots.txt

-By default, Rapidez will use the [robots.txt](https://github.com/rapidez/rapidez/blob/master/public/robots.txt) file.
-If you'd like to use the Magento configuration from `design/search_engine_robots/custom_instructions`, which gives you the flexibility to have a `robots.txt` per website, you need to remove that file from your repository.
-That way, it will fallback to the [`robots.txt` route](https://github.com/rapidez/core/blob/master/routes/web.php).
-Depending on your webserver configuration, you could get a 404 response.
+Rapidez handles the `robots.txt` route through Laravel, and can be edited by overwriting the `resources/views/robots.blade.php` view.
+Because this is a Laravel Blade file, you can use blade logic to do anything you want.

+You can also manage part of the content through Magento.
+Rapidez includes the Magento robots.txt instructions by default.

+::: warning 404 response
+Depending on your webserver configuration, this route could end up returning a 404 response.
 For example, [Laravel Forge](https://forge.laravel.com/) and [Laravel Valet](https://laravel.com/docs/12.x/valet) do include a line causing this as the file could not be found:
 ```
 location = /robots.txt  { access_log off; log_not_found off; }
 ```